Thank you to everyone who attended a Summer University 2023

 Theme: Art and London

 Wherever you look while in London, you see Art, from public art, street graffiti and statues, to architecture.
-Art and London will explore the history and art that forms part of the unique identity of London.
+Our in-person Summer University programme, Art and London, explored the history and art that forms part of the unique identity of London.

 Who can apply?